 The Company is a Recognised Investment Exchange and Recognised Auction Platform in the UK and is supervised by the Financial Conduct Authority with oversight by the U.S Commodity Futures Trading Commission ('CFTC') for linked contracts.
+The Company's ultimate parent and controlling entity is Intercontinental Exchange, Inc., ('ICE'), a corporation registered in Delaware, United States.
 The Company is registered under the Foreign Boards of Trade ('FBOT') requirements.
-The Company's ultimate and controlling entity is Intercontinental Exchange, Inc., ('ICE'), a corporation registered in Delaware, United States.
-Related companies in these financial statements refer to members of the ICE group of companies ('the Group').
+Related companies in these financial statements refer to members of the ICE Group of companies ('the Group').
 ICE Clear Europe Limited, a Group company and a Recognised Clearing House in the UK, provides clearing services for the contracts traded on the Company's exchange.

 The Company is an exchange for futures and options contracts for crude oil, interest rates, equity derivatives, natural gas, power, coal, emissions and soft commodities.
 These activities include the provision of data derived from the execution business.
+The Company is also a registered Benchmark Administrator under the UK Benchmark Regulations.

 The Company offers a range of futures and options products that are designed to enable our customers to manage their risk across global energy markets.
-The Company's largest energy contract is the ICE Brent crude oil futures contract which serves as the cornerstone of a global oil network that today includes over 600 related crude and refined oil products including locational and refined spreads.
+The Company's largest energy contract is the ICE Brent crude oil futures contract which serves as the cornerstone of a global oil network that today includes nearly 700 related crude and refined oil products including locational and refined spreads.
 The Company also offers a diverse suite of equity futures and options contracts based on ICE Group indices as well as those created by MSCI® and FTSE®.
-The Company's diverse interest rate complex spans geographies, currencies and tenors, providing participants with effective tools to manage risk in a capital efficient manner.
-Key products include: Short Sterling, Euribor, Gilts, Sterling Overnight Index Average ('SONIA'), and Secured Overnight Financing Rates ('SOFR'), among others.
-In addition. the Company offers benchmark futures and options contracts on the most globally relevant commodities including: sugar, coffee and cocoa.
+The Company's diverse interest rate complex spans geographies, currencies and tenors, providing participants with tools to manage risk in a capital efficient manner.
+Key products during 2021 included: Short Sterling, Euribor, Gilts, Sterling Overnight Index Average ('SONIA'), and Secured Overnight Financing Rates ('SOFR'), among others.
+In addition, the Company offers futures and options on the leading global soft commodity markets including: sugar, coffee and cocoa.

 Market participants may become members or trade through a member firm.
 For example, to become a member, an applicant must undergo a thorough review and application process and agree to be bound by the Company's rules.
-Membership in the Company's futures and options markets totalled 277 member firms as of 31 December 2020 (2019: 294).
+Membership in the Company's futures and options markets totalled 228 member firms as of 31 December 2021 (2020: 277).